What We Do

 To watch a video of DC Water General Manager George Hawkins' presentation given during the summit, click play below.

-- On Tuesday, February 18, 2014, DC Water will host a public meeting in support of its Green Infrastructure proposal at Georgetown Visitation Preparatory School, located at 1524 35th Street, NW.
-The meeting will be held in the 2nd floor New Founders Hall from 7:00pm-9:00pm.
+- On Tuesday, February 18, 2014, DC Water hosted a public meeting in support of its Green Infrastructure proposal at Georgetown Visitation Preparatory School, located at 1524 35th Street, NW.
+The meeting was held in the 2nd floor New Founders Hall from 7:00pm-9:00pm.
 To view the presentation click here.

-- On Thursday, February 20, 2014, DC Water will host a public meeting in support of its Green Infrastructure proposal at Petworth Public Library, located at 4200 Kansas Avenue, NW.
-The meeting will be held from 7:00pm-9:00pm.To view the presentation click here.
+- On Thursday, February 20, 2014, DC Water hosted a public meeting in support of its Green Infrastructure proposal at Petworth Public Library, located at 4200 Kansas Avenue, NW.
+The meeting was held from 7:00pm-9:00pm.To view the presentation click here.

-- On Thursday, February 27, 2014, DC Water will host a public meeting in support of its Northeast Boundary Tunnel Project/Green Infrastructure proposal at McKinley Technology High School, located at 151 T Street, NE.
-The meeting will be held from 6:30pm-8:30pm
+- On Thursday, February 27, 2014, DC Water hosted a public meeting in support of its Northeast Boundary Tunnel Project/Green Infrastructure proposal at McKinley Technology High School, located at 151 T Street, NE.
+The meeting was held from 6:30pm-8:30pm

-- On Tuesday, March 4, 2014, DC Water will attend the monthly meeting of ANC 2E to discuss construction impacts of its Green Infrastructure proposal for the Georgetown community.
-DC Water is scheduled to make its presentation at approximately 7:15 pm.
-The location of the meeting will be Georgetown Visitation Preparatory School, located at 1524 35th Street, NW, in the 3rd floor Founder's Hall.
+- On Tuesday, March 4, 2014, DC Water attended the monthly meeting of ANC 2E to discuss construction impacts of its Green Infrastructure proposal for the Georgetown community.
+The meeting was held at Georgetown Visitation Preparatory School, located at 1524 35th Street, NW, in the 3rd floor Founder's Hall.
 To view the presentation click here.

-- On Tuesday, March 4, 2014, DC Water will attend the monthly meeting of ANC 4A to present its Green Infrastructure proposal.
-The location of the meeting will be Fort Stevens Recreation Center, located at 1327 Van Buren Street, NW.
+- On Tuesday, March 4, 2014, DC Water attended the monthly meeting of ANC 4A to present its Green Infrastructure proposal.
+The location of the meeting was held at Fort Stevens Recreation Center, located at 1327 Van Buren Street, NW.
 To view the presentation click here.

-- On Wednesday, March 5, 2014, DC Water will host a public meeting in support of its Poplar Point Pumping Station Replacement Project/Green Infrastructure proposal at United Planning Organization-Ralph Waldo "Petey" Greene Community Service Center, located at 2907 Martin Luther King, Jr. Avenue, SE.
-The meeting will be held from 6:30pm-8:30pm.
+- On Wednesday, March 5, 2014, DC Water hosted a public meeting in support of its Poplar Point Pumping Station Replacement Project/Green Infrastructure proposal at United Planning Organization-Ralph Waldo "Petey" Greene Community Service Center, located at 2907 Martin Luther King, Jr. Avenue, SE.
+The meeting was held from 6:30pm-8:30pm.
 To view the presentation click here.

 ResourcesJanuary 22, 2014 GI Summit presentation slides